 Ask for customer feedback

 This means that you should invest in customer feedback tools and customer support.
-Often, if you have a well-placed approach and process in place to catch customer feedback and respond in real-time, you will prevent a user or a customer from becoming a detractor in the first place.
-Even when things go wrong, a speedy and satisfactory solution can turn the customer's negative experience into a positive.
+Often, if you have a well-placed approach and process in place to catch customer feedback and respond in real time, you will prevent a user or a customer from becoming a detractor in the first place.
+Even when things go wrong, a speedy and satisfactory solution can turn the customer's negative experience into a positive one.

 Don't let your potential and existing customers get to the point where they'll be a detractor in the first place.
 To do this, you must understand their desired outcome and operationalise around ensuring they achieve that — known as customer success and satisfaction.